Jenelle Evans & David Eason Reportedly Being Investigated By Child Protective Services After Dog’s Death

 According to Us Weekly Magazine, Jenelle Evans and David Eason’s recent drama has caused concerns for the children that live in their home.

-Sources say that after David allegedly killed Jenelle’s dog for nipping at their daughter, Ensley, and it could have a huge impact on the kids’ lives.
+Sources say that David allegedly killed Jenelle’s dog for nipping at their daughter, Ensley, and it could have a huge impact on the kids’ lives.

 Someone reportedly called the Columbus County Department of Social Services in North Carolina, to reveal that they believed the children in Evans and Eason’s home could be in danger.